-The Wales Coast Path (which utilised existing footpaths and promenades) is mainly for walkers with sections also usable by cyclists.
+The 97km of Wales Coast Path (which utilised existing footpaths and promenades) within Conwy is mainly for walkers with sections also usable by cyclists.
 The walking festivals and programmes supported by CCBC have mostly been for walkers as is the information for visiting the Local Nature Reserves.

-The disjointed network of bridleways, byways and restricted byways makes it difficult to create circular routes for other interest groups without incurring huge expense.
+The disjointed network of bridleways, byways and restricted byways makes it difficult to create circular routes for other interest groups without incurring significant expense.

-A project was set up following the publication of the current ROWIP to try to improve the existing horse riding network; however this project was discontinued due to lack of interest from the user groups.
+A project was set up following the publication of the current ROWIP to try to improve the existing horse riding network; however this project was discontinued due to reduction in interest from the user groups and loss of officer capacity.

 Off-roading is becoming more popular within Conwy as evidenced by the increased requests for information from user groups in the area.
 Off-road vehicle use is limited to 16km of byways, together with 107km of unclassified roads known as 'green lanes.'
+Conwy and the SNPA continue to work with the user groups to encourage a higher degree of self-help in terms of maintenance and improvements.